vinyaas/vinyaas/README.md

 # 💫 About Me:
-- Working as a Data Scientist
-- Experienced in both ML & Data Engineering
+- Experienced in Data science , Machine Learning & Data Engineering
 - You can reach me on vinyasshetty18@gmail.com<br>